Important Days in February 2020: National and International

 National Science Day is celebrated every year in India on 28 February to mark the discovery of the Raman Effect by the Indian physicist Sir Chandrasekhara Venkata Raman.
 He discovered the Raman Effect on 28 February, 1928 and for this discovery, he was honoured by the Nobel Prize in Physics subject in 1930.

-So, these are the National and International important Days of February month 2019 with festivals and several events which may help in the preparation of competitive examinations.
+So, these are the National and International important Days and Dates of February month 2020 that may help in the preparation of various competitive examinations.